-I used the informal knowledge I already had and hoped it was relevant.
+- I used the informal knowledge I already had and hoped it was relevant.

-Second, a scientist can help farmers make valid and useful observations, for example by using a simple field-based method of measuring soil organic matter and using the principles of research design to make sure results are objective.
-Social exchange is a part of everyone’s life so why not build research around it as well?
-Not only is natural to tackle problems collectively, it makes sense practically and both ideas and observations get pooled.
+Second, a scientist can help farmers make valid and useful observations by using, for example, a simple, field-based method of measuring soil organic matter and using the principles of research design to make sure the results are objective.
+Social exchange is part of everyone’s life so why not build research around it?
+Not only is it natural to tackle problems collectively, it makes sense practically and both ideas and observations get pooled.
 A group of farmers and others pooling ideas will make faster progress than individuals.
-Many simple observations made on different farms can, in the right circumstances, can generate complex insights and results that are applicable across large areas.
+Many simple observations made on different farms can, in the right circumstances, generate complex insights and results applicable across large areas.

-Mary Richardson, Richard Coe, Katrien Descheemaeker, Bettina Haussmann, Kate Wellard, Marah Moore, Jane Maland Cady, Peter Gubbels, Frank Tchuwa, Rodrigo Paz Y. & Rebecca Nelson (2021) Farmer research networks in principle and practice, International Journal of Agricultural Sustainability, DOI: 10.1080/14735903.2021.1930954
+Richardson, M., Coe, R., Descheemaeker, K., Haussmann, B., Wellard, K., Moore, M., Maland Cady, J., Gubbels, P., Tchuwa, F., Paz Y, R., and Nelson, R., Farmer Research Networks in Principle and Practice, International Journal of Agricultural Sustainability, DOI: 10.1080/14735903.2021.1930954 (2021)